Arnav-12/Digital-VLSI-SoC-design-and-planning/README.md

 ### Routing and Design Rule Check (DRC) in OpenLane

 **Routing**:

 Routing in OpenLane refers to the process of connecting the various components of the design (cells, pins, and ports) using metal layers to establish the necessary electrical connections.
 The routing process ensures that signals are properly routed between the cells, and all connectivity requirements are met while adhering to design constraints like wire length, resistance, and capacitance.

 **Design Rule Check (DRC)**:

 Design Rule Check (DRC) is a verification process that ensures the design meets the fabrication rules and physical constraints of the manufacturing process.
 DRC checks for errors such as rule violations (e.g., spacing, width, and overlap of metal layers) that could lead to manufacturing defects or performance issues.
 It ensures that the design is manufacturable and functions as expected in the real-world environment.

 ### Maze Routing and Lee Algorithm

 **Maze Routing**:

 Maze routing is a method used in VLSI design to find paths for routing signals between pins on a chip.
 It is inspired by solving a maze, where the goal is to navigate from a start point (source) to an endpoint (destination) while avoiding obstacles.
 The algorithm ensures that the routed paths do not overlap or violate design rules.

 **Lee Algorithm**:

 The Lee algorithm is a specific maze-routing algorithm that uses breadth-first search (BFS) to find the shortest path between two points on a grid.
 It works by exploring all possible routes from the source in layers, expanding outward until it reaches the destination.
 The algorithm guarantees an optimal path without violating any connectivity or design rules, making it useful for interconnect routing in integrated circuit designs.

 ![Screenshot 2024-12-21 174307](https://github.com/user-attachments/assets/caba5d36-a4aa-44fb-b878-d34e2d964747)

 ## Power Distribution Network and Routing

+A **Power Distribution Network (PDN)** is a system designed to deliver electrical power efficiently and reliably from a power source to various components in a circuit or system.
+It plays a critical role in maintaining stable power levels and minimizing noise and losses in electronic devices.

+Key components of a PDN include:
+- **Power Sources:** Batteries, power supplies, or other energy sources.
+- **Voltage Regulators:** Ensure stable and consistent voltage levels.
+- **Planes and Traces:** Conductive paths on PCBs for distributing power.
+- **Decoupling Capacitors:** Minimize voltage fluctuations and provide local energy storage.
+- **Connectors:** Facilitate power transfer between components or modules.

 Commands to perform all necessary stages up until now
 ```tcl